 An SRM strategy will ideally boost the quality and performance of both the buyer and supplier.
 As such, internal monitoring needs to become a priority for construction companies.

 Document every order—from concrete to hardware to spare parts.
 Evaluate service providers like subcontractors, project managers, and superintendents.
-In both cases, create a system for evaluating products and services that also provides ongoing feedback.
+In both cases, create a system for evaluating products and services that also provide ongoing feedback.

 Quality control isn’t only about getting ahead of errors, delays, and budget overruns.
 It’s also a way to continually evaluate which areas can be improved.